davekinkead/thesis/outline.md

   - deliberative
   - radical

-Almost all accounts of democracy can be viewed through one of the following patterns:
+Almost all accounts of democracy can captured in the following logical form:

 Instrumentally Sufficient